 The Crescent City Jetty dates to the 1920s, but it has been reinforced and extended (to a length of 3,400 feet) in more recent years.

-The jetty offers a fine vantage point of the lighthouse (which is next up on our list of things to do in Crescent City, California!) – but venturing out on the structure is not recommended, as ocean waves can be unpredictable.
+You might catch sight of fishermen on the Crescent City Jetty fishing and the jetty does offer a fine vantage point of the lighthouse (which is next up on our list of things to do in Crescent City, California!) – but venturing out on the structure is not allowed, as ocean waves can be unpredictable.

 #10 Tour Battery Point Lighthouse